sneha-pawar23/ML_Pipline_In_Azure/README.md

 ## Pipeline comparison

-**Compare the two models and their performance.
-What are the differences in accuracy?
-In architecture?
-If there was a difference, why do you think there was one?**

 ## Future work

 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**